 Are you on your way to college?
 If so, you are probably at least a little anxious and scared about this new journey.
 After all, college is the time that many of us feel like “an adult.”
-Of course, when you live with someone you don’t know, have to take four hour long biology classes and buy a $600 textbook-you know you’re definitely not in high school anymore.
+Of course, when you live with someone you don’t know, have to take four-hour-long biology classes and buy a $600 textbook-you know you’re definitely not in high school anymore.
 Not to fear though, there are some tips we can offer about starting college.

 I mean really, you were most likely matched up by a computer because you both like the color blue.
 But the computer left out that your roommate is obsessed with boy bands and only sleeps three hours a night.
 At the same time, remember to be civil.
 You have to live with them for nine months.
 And hey, you’re probably not a bucket of roses all the time either.

-You’ll be either tired from staying up late studying, talking to friends or partying.
+You’ll be either tired from staying up late studying, talking to friends, or partying.
 You will not be useful in an 8 am calculus class; so don’t sign up for it.
 No need to set yourself up to fail.

 They love you.
-They want to know your alive and not flunking out of college.
+They want to know you’re alive and not flunking out of college.
 Most likely you’re spending at least some of their money.
 The least you can do is call and say hi.